FAIRDataTeam/FAIRDataPoint-Docs/docs/deployment/production-deployment.rst

     $ cd nginx/sites-enabled && ln -s ../sites-available/fdp.conf

 We have certificates generated and configuration for proxy ready.
-Now we need to add the proxy to our ``docker-compose.yml`` file so we can run the whole FDP behind the proxy.
+Now we need to add the proxy to our ``compose.yml`` file so we can run the whole FDP behind the proxy.

 .. code-block:: yaml
    :substitutions:

-    # docker-compose.yml
+    # compose.yml

-    version: '3'
     services:
         proxy:
             image: nginx:1.17.3